James Watts and Bill Rhodes grew up together in Southgate, North London.

 In 1996 they founded their own Glassworks where they produce their work to this day; Barleylands Glassworks in Billericay, Essex.
 Within a few years they were at the very top of their craft, specialising in antique silver and glass restoration and production.
 Commissions included the restoration of the antique lights outside Buckingham Palace and along The Mall.

-In 2006 came Ashes into Glass with James and Bill reaching new levels in craftsmanship and design.
+In 2006 came Ashes into Glass.
 Bill explains, “We really found our vocation with Ashes into Glass.
 Many clients told us how much comfort their memorials bought them and his gave us a great sense of purpose and satisfaction in our work.”

 Demand for Ashes into Glass is ever increasing and James and Bill now employ administration staff and production assistants.
 However, they are very much hands-on in the production of each memorial and take a tight control in running the business.